leandromoreira/digital_video_introduction/README.md

 >
 > ![constrained vbr](/i/vbr.png "constrained vbr")

-In the early days engineering comes up with a technique for doubling the perceived frame rate of a video display **without consuming extra bandwidth**, this technique is known as **interlaced video**.
-It basically sends half of the screen in 1 "frame" and the next "frame" they send the other half.
+In the early days, engineering came up with a technique for doubling the perceived frame rate of a video display **without consuming extra bandwidth**.
+This technique is known as **interlaced video**; it basically sends half of the screen in 1 "frame" and the other half in the next "frame".

-Today screens render mostly using **progressive scan technique**, progressive is a way of displaying, storing, or transmitting moving images in which all the lines of each frame are drawn in sequence.
+Today screens render mostly using **progressive scan technique**.
+Progressive is a way of displaying, storing, or transmitting moving images in which all the lines of each frame are drawn in sequence.

 ![interlaced vs progressive](/i/interlaced_vs_progressive.png "interlaced vs progressive")